Tytoo Gardens Children’s Home

 It was not long before the reality of living in a lawless land struck home.
 In November 2005, his arm was shot off and he was left for dead by the side of the road.
 Eight months later, in June 2006, he was kidnapped, ransomed, and later released.

 Ed died tragically in 2009 while serving at Tytoo Gardens, but his legacy continues today.
 With Ed’s passing, the ministry has continued to operate, with each year bringing new growth, challenges, and opportunities.
-To see a documentary on Ed’s life, click here.

-Our ultimate desire for the children in the orphanage is for them to be loved and know their identity in Christ.
+Our ultimate desire for the children is for them to be loved and know their identity in Christ.
 Our favorite time of the day is after supper, when all the children have praise and worship together.
 During this time, we are always humbled to see how the children are growing in their walk with Jesus and the display of their authentic child-like faith.

 We rely on sponsorships to have the funding to meet the physical needs of the children.
 To learn more about sponsoring a child at Tytoo Gardens, click here.